Thank you for reading our post, please rate this article at the end.

 There are those who cast their lines in serene silence, absorbed in the tranquility of the moment, while others thrum with competitive energy, turning the calm waters into battlegrounds for sport fishing.

-We also have our view on whether fishing is a sport or not.
+We also have our view on whether fishing is a sport.
 Below, we would like to share our position and thoughts with you.
-And hopefully, our position is clear enough so that you get a clear answer to your question.
+Hopefully, our position is clear enough so that you get a clear answer to your question.

 What Is Sport?